squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 <img width='800' src='./images/InfracostNC2LDZAWS.png'/>

- :exclamation: Important : this landing zone cost estimation does not include the cost of AWS EC2 Metal instance(s) used as node(s) in the Nutanix Cluster.
+ :exclamation: Important : this landing zone cost estimation does not include the cost of AWS EC2 Metal instance(s) used as node(s) in the Nutanix Cluster and network traffic.
  Please have a look of metal instances prices here : https://aws.amazon.com/ec2/pricing/on-demand/.
 Pricing is per instance-hour consumed for each instance, from the time an instance is launched until it is terminated or stopped.
 Each partial instance-hour consumed will be billed per-second for Linux, Windows, Windows with SQL Enterprise, Windows with SQL Standard, and Windows with SQL Web Instances, and as a full hour for all other instance types.

+## Future improvements on my roadmap

+- Add a variable to define AWS Availability Zone
+- Add a Linux VM for Jumbox
+- Add a way to enable/disabled Windows and/or Linux Jumbox
+- Add additional tags to every AWS resources